elementary-Inc/blog/_posts/2023/2023-1-31-elementary-os-7-available-now.md

 12/20/21 was release date of OS 6.1

-It's been just under a year since we released elementary OS 6.1 Jólnir which brought new features and fixes based on your feedback, introduced new office productivity features, and expanded compatibility with a wide range of hardware.
+It's been just over a year since we released elementary OS 6.1 Jólnir which brought new features and fixes based on your feedback, introduced new office productivity features, and expanded compatibility with a wide range of hardware.
 So far, OS 6.1 has been downloaded from our website [over 390,000 times](https://plausible.io/elementary.io?period=custom&goal=Download&from=2021-12-20&to=2022-12-05&props=%7B%22Version%22:%226.1%22%7D), over 100,000 times more than 6.0—and as always, that's not including downloads from third parties or direct downloads via torrent that bypass our download page!

 <figure class="constrained" markdown="1">
 ![elementary OS 7 Horus](/images/{{ page.slug }}/hero.png)